Skip to main content

 Pregnancy

 During and just after pregnancy, high levels of steroids in the blood, together with a tendency to be relatively lacking in iron (anaemia), can cause a feeling of muscle tiredness.
-This is normal in pregnancy and whilst some exercise is still sensible, when pregnant you need to be particularly careful when exercising.
-Remember you are carrying a weight on the front.
-This can lead to lower back pain if you don't adapt what you do to take account of your altered posture.

 Persistent (chronic) diseases

-Heart disease - particularly heart failure: this can cause easy tiring of the muscles through a reduction in blood supply at times of high demand.
-This is because the heart is unable to keep up with the increased requirements of the exercising muscles, as it can't pump blood as effectively as it should.
+Heart disease - particularly heart failure: This can cause easy tiring of the muscles through a reduction in blood supply at times of high demand.
+This is because the heart is unable to keep up with the increased requirements of the exercising muscles as it can't pump blood as effectively as it should.

-Chronic lung disease: lung conditions such as chronic obstructive pulmonary disease (COPD) cause a reduction in the ability of the body to take in oxygen.
+Chronic lung disease: Lung conditions such as chronic obstructive pulmonary disease (COPD) cause a reduction in the ability of the body to take in oxygen.
 Muscles require a fast supply of oxygen from the blood, particularly when exercising.
 Reduction in oxygen intake leads to easy tiring.
 Over time chronic lung disease may lead to muscle wasting, although this is mainly seen in advanced cases when blood oxygen levels start to drop.

-Chronic kidney disease: this affects the whole body environment, both through an imbalance of the salts in the body and through a possible effect on calcium and vitamin D levels.
+Chronic kidney disease: This affects the whole body environment, both through an imbalance of the salts in the body and through a possible effect on calcium and vitamin D levels.
 Kidney disease also causes a build-up of harmful substances in the blood because the poorly functioning kidneys process them more slowly.
 This can lead to true muscle weakness as well as muscle tiredness.

-Anaemia: this is a shortage of red blood cells.
+Anaemia: This is a shortage of red blood cells.
 It has many causes, including heavy periods, poor diet, blood loss, pregnancy, genetic conditions, infections and cancers.
 It reduces the ability of the blood to carry oxygen to muscles, so they tire more easily.
-Anaemia often 'creeps' on quite slowly, so that significant muscle tiredness and breathlessness develop before the condition is diagnosed.
+Anaemia often 'creeps' on quite slowly, so that significant muscle tiredness and breathlessness can develop before the condition is diagnosed.

 Conditions affecting brain 'drive' to muscles

-Anxiety: generalised tiredness can be caused by anxiety.
+Anxiety: Generalised tiredness can be caused by anxiety.
 This is due to overactivity of the body's adrenaline (epinephrine) system.

-Depression: general weariness and a feeling of generalised tiredness can also be caused by depression.
+Depression: General weariness and a feeling of generalised tiredness can also be caused by depression.

-Note: anxiety and depression are both conditions which tend to cause a sense of tiredness and 'fatigability' rather than true weakness.
+Note: Anxiety and depression are both conditions which tend to cause a sense of tiredness and 'fatigability' rather than true weakness.

-Chronic pain: a general effect on energy levels can result from chronic pain.
+Chronic pain: A general effect on energy levels can result from chronic pain.
 Like anxiety, it stimulates the production of chemical substances (hormones) in the body which respond to pain and injury.
 These chemicals lead to feelings of tiredness or fatigue.
-In chronic pain, true weakness can result, as muscles may not be used due to pain and discomfort.
+In chronic pain, true weakness can result as muscles may not be used due to pain and discomfort.

 Muscle damage through injury

-There are many ways in which your muscles can be directly damaged.
+There are many ways in which muscles can be directly damaged.
 The most obvious is injury or trauma such as sporting injuries, pulls and sprains.
 In any muscle injury, bleeding from damaged muscle fibres occurs inside the muscle, followed by swelling and inflammation.
 This makes the muscle less strong and also painful to use.
 Localised pain is the primary symptom but weakness also results.

 Medicines

-Medicines in common use which can occasionally do this include statins (used to lower cholesterol levels), some antibiotics (including ciprofloxacin and penicillin) and anti-inflammatory painkillers (such as naproxen and diclofenac).
+Commonly used medicines which can occasionally do this include statins (used to lower cholesterol levels), some antibiotics (including ciprofloxacin and penicillin) and anti-inflammatory painkillers (such as naproxen and diclofenac).

 Less commonly-used medicines which can cause muscle weakness and damage to muscles include: